dwavesystems/dwave-ocean-sdk/docs/shared/examples.rst

-The following code solves an illustrative `traveling-salesperson problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_ using a quantum-classical hybrid solver in the |cloud_tm|_ quantum cloud service.
+The following code solves an illustrative `traveling-salesperson problem <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_ using a quantum-classical hybrid solver in the Leap service.

 >>> from dwave.optimization.generators import traveling_salesperson
 >>> from dwave.system import LeapHybridNLSampler